 Updated 17th September 2013 to World of Warcraft Patch 5.4

 Changes to Enhancement Shamans in WoW patch 5.4

 OUr DPS rotations remain mostly the same as they were in Cataclysm – the big change being the removal of buff totems.
 These rotations assume you’re using our recommended talents.

 - Top Priority: Put down a Searing totem if one isn’t down already or is about to vanish.

 - Second Priority: Cast Lightning Bolt if you have 5 stacks of Maelstrom Weapon.
 Cast Storm Strike if it’s available.

 - Third Priority: Cast Flame Shock if Unleash Flame is active.
 Cast Lava Lash if it’s available.

 - Fourth Priority: Use Unleash Elements if it’s available.
 If that’s not available, use Earth Shock.
 If that’s out, and you have a stack of Maelstrom Weapon, cast Lightning Bolt.

-For 3 or more enemies (not worth it below that – use your single-target rotation), use your regular single-target rotation, but cast Fire Nova whenever it’s available, and Chain Lightning instead of Lightning Bolt.
+For 2 or more enemies use your regular single-target rotation, but cast Fire Nova whenever it’s available.
+At 3 or more, use Chain Lightning instead of Lightning Bolt.

 - Use Feral Spirit on cooldown.